 Cake pops (3-cm for limbs and 5-cm for ears): 160°C for 12-15 min.

 **If you use steam baking, you may need to bake for a few more minutes.
 You may need to adjust the baking time, depending on your oven.

 9. Invert tube pan to cool on a wire rack completely.
 No need to invert for ball pans and cake pop molds.

 10. Unmould the chiffon cake by hand (see video tutorial ‘Hand unmoulding Chiffon cakes for a clean finishing’).

-Stack the 6-inch chiffon cake with the ball pan chiffon cake.
 The whiskers are from licorice string candy.
 I cut the facial features from charcoal sheet cakes but you can also pipe on with melted chocolate.
 The scarf is cut out from plain chiffon sheet cake.
 I pinched the 5-cm cake pops at the tips for the ears.
 The hat is also made from rainbow chiffon cone pops (in Creative baking: Chiffon Cakes) - picture below from the book.

 The 'cupcake' is also made from chiffon cake by baking chiffon cake in a cupcake liner and a 5-cm cake pop mold.
 I assembled the parts using melted marshmallows or chocolate as 'glue'.

 Lots of work went behind this cake so it's a bit hard to describe everything =p.
 Hope you like this cute creation and yummy black sesame flavour!
 Thankful cake was very well-received too!